Buying Life Insurance 101: Discovering the Best Life Insurance Policy for You, Beyond What You See on TV

 - A quarter of life insurance shoppers considered life insurance because their financial advisor or sales rep initiated contact or suggested the need for life insurance.

-- Twenty-five percent of life insurance shoppers looked at buying life insurance because they thought they might need more and wanted to review their coverage.
+- 25% of life insurance shoppers looked at buying life insurance because they thought they might need more and wanted to review their coverage.

 - One in eight life insurance shoppers said a friend or family member recommended a sales rep or financial advisor, prompting them to shop for life insurance.

-So what turns a life insurance shopper into a buyer?
-These top 4 reasons are why people decide to purchase life insurance.
+So, what turns a life insurance shopper into a buyer?
+These top four reasons are why people decide to purchase life insurance.

 - 78% of shoppers with previous relationships with their sales rep bought life insurance – almost 10 percentage points higher than shoppers who had no prior relationship with their sales rep.

 - Providing a needs-based analysis to customers helps them understand how life insurance can work for them and their families.
-Three-quarters of shoppers who received a needs analysis bought life insurance, as compared to less than half of those who didn’t have a needs analysis.
+Three-quarters of shoppers who received a needs analysis bought life insurance, compared with less than half of those who didn’t have a needs analysis.

 - Shoppers more likely to buy life insurance — and larger policies — after getting a recommendation from their sales rep.